India Tiger Photo Safari

 In India, we will be approaching the summer months of March and April.
 You can expect temperatures to vary from 60 degrees F to the high 90s.
 The weather should mostly be dry, which is good news.
 The dryness and heat will bring the Tigers out to the few remaining watering holes, giving our small workshop group a significantly higher chance of photographing tigers throughout this adventure!

 This is a great question and one that doesn’t always get asked when it comes to wildlife photography workshops/tours.
-This group is going to max out at 9 people, to make sure that everyone has enough room in our private vehicles throughout our time in India.
-We will use two or three jeeps (depending on the final size of our group) on our safari’s with three clients in each Jeep.
-Myself and our local tiger tracker and photographer will switch off which jeep we are in for each safari, making the total # of clients + instructors in each vehicle set at 4 at any one time.
+This group will max out at 9 people to ensure everyone has enough room in our private vehicles throughout our time in India.
+We will use two or three jeeps (depending on the final size of our group) on our safaris with three clients in each Jeep.
+Our local tiger tracker and photographer and I will switch off which jeep we are in for each safari, keeping the total # of clients + instructors in each vehicle at 4 at any one time.

 The workshop tuition listed above is based on double occupancy (shared rooms with another client of the same sex if you are traveling solo).
 If there is availability for a single room for the workshop, the cost is $1600 USD extra.
 This is on a first-come, first-served basis and is based on room availability at our hotels.